Disabled, ill or injured and looking for work

 There are a range of other organisations that provide support services and useful information you may find helpful.
 You can use Service Finder to locate assistance in your local area.

-National Disability Insurance Scheme (NDIS) provides information about how to access the NDIS for funding for long term, individualised care and support that is reasonable and necessary to meet the needs of people with permanent disability.
+National Disability Insurance Scheme (NDIS) provides information about how to access the NDIS for funding for long term, individualised care and support that is reasonable and necessary to meet the needs of people with an impairment or condition that is likely to be permanent (lifelong) and that stops them from doing everyday things by themselves.
 The NDIS also provides a comprehensive information and referral service to help people with disability access mainstream disability and community supports.

-Access the Australian JobSearch website through myGov to look for jobs across all industries and regions within Australia.
-You can also use JobSearch to find employment services providers and disability employment services providers near you.
-The free JobSearch app can be downloaded from the Google Play or the iTunes App Store.
+Access the jobactive website to look for jobs across all industries and regions within Australia.
+You can also use jobactive to find Employment Services Providers and Disability Employment Services providers near you.
+The free jobactive app can be downloaded from the Google Play or the iTunes App Store.

 Health Direct provides information on maintaining health and wellbeing.